keredson/rejoinder/README.md

 ![screenshot](screenshots/example.gif)

-## Install
+## How To Install

-Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/rejoinder/ppkljbmmakhcdfgokefgmologajbdima) and click `Add to Chrome`
+Go to the Chrome Web Store [extension page](https://chrome.google.com/webstore/detail/rejoinder/ppkljbmmakhcdfgokefgmologajbdima) and click `Add to Chrome`

 ## How To Use